Penguin-International-Gurgaon/ai-chatbot-entrpise-kit/README.md

 ## 📜 License

-This project is licensed under the **MIT License** by Penguin International, Gurugram, India.
+This project is licensed under the **Apache License** by Penguin International, Gurugram, India.
 See [LICENSE](LICENSE) for details.

-Special thanks to team _Vercel_ for their AI SDK tool kit.
+Built upon the powerful [Vercel AI SDK](https://sdk.vercel.ai) — thanks to the Vercel team for the inspiration and solid foundation.

 ---